SolidRusT/srt-inference-solution/docs/README.md

 - [API Reference](./API_REFERENCE.md): Details of the API endpoints provided by the inference application
 - [Customization Guide](./CUSTOMIZATION.md): Instructions for customizing the solution for specific requirements

+## Key Features

+### Idempotent Infrastructure

+The solution is designed to be idempotent, ensuring that applying the same configuration multiple times results in the same state.
+This provides consistency and predictability in deployments.

+### Controlled Deployment Process

+A version-based deployment mechanism allows for controlled EC2 instance replacements:

+1. Update the `ec2_instance_version` in terraform.tfvars
+2. Run `terraform apply`
+3. New instance is created before old one is destroyed (zero-downtime)
+4. Elastic IP is automatically reassigned to the new instance

+This approach provides the foundation for a Blue/Green deployment strategy while maintaining simplicity.

 ## Quick Start

 For a quick start, refer to the [Operations Guide](./OPERATIONS.md) which contains step-by-step instructions for deploying the solution.